secure-foundations/mariposa/README.md

 ## Configurations

-The experiment or analysis results could differ drastically based on the specific configurations.
+Mariposa supports many configuration options that can drastically affect the outcome of your experiments.
-Since there are many configuration parameters and easy to lose track, the parameters are loaded from `configs.json`, which provides several predefined settings.
+These options are loaded from `configs.json`, which provides several predefined settings.
-If one wishes to use a different setting, we recommend extending the `configs.json`, which contains 4 parts.
+To use a different setting, we recommend modifying the `configs.json` file, which contains 4 parts.

 ### Experiments

-Under the key `experiments`, there are a few predefined settings on how to run the experiments.
+Under the key `experiments`, there are a few predefined settings that control how the experiments are run.

-* `mutations` is the enabled mutation methods, where currently `shuffle`, `rename`, `reseed` are supported.
+* `mutations` is a list of enabled mutation methods; currently `shuffle`, `rename`, `reseed` are supported.
 * `num_mutants` is the number of mutants to generate for each mutation method.
-It is set to `60` In the previous example, so `shuffle`, `rename`, `reseed` each generated `60` mutants, `180` in total.
+It is set to `60` In the previous example, so `shuffle`, `rename`, `reseed` each generated `60` mutants for `180` in total.
-* `keep_mutants` controls whether the mutant will be removed after the experiment.
+* `keep_mutants` controls whether the files containing the mutants will be removed after the experiment.
 Usually only set to `true` for debugging, since mutants can occupy a lot of space.
-* `init_seed` TBD.
+* `init_seed` **TODO: TBD**.
 * `exp_timeout` is the time limit in seconds for the solver to run on each mutant.
-* `num_procs` is the number of processes in parallel when performing the experiments.
+* `num_procs` is the number of processes to run in parallel when performing the experiments.
 We recommend setting this to be at most **number_of_physical_cores - 1**.
 * `db_path` is the database file to store the results.
 This is automatically taken care of in the `single` mode, as explained below.
-* `db_mode` TBD.
+* `db_mode` **TODO: TBD**.

 ```
 {